sumanthratna/onefact.org/pages/five-boro-bike-tour/jaan.md

 The irony wasn’t lost on me—I was studying this shit!

+## Information asymmetry: institutional access to medical knowledge

-So I persisted, using what I knew best: research, the `N=1` kind, with me as the subject.
+I persisted using what I knew best: research.
+Instead of my big data PhD thesis using AI trained on hundreds of thousands' of people's data, this was the `N=1` kind with me as the subject.
 I learned about treatment plans on [UpToDate](https://www.uptodate.com/contents/unipolar-major-depression-in-adults-choosing-initial-treatment), which I could only access thanks to being employed in a hospital campus.
 (Doctors at top hospitals frequently use UpToDate learn what the latest research says about health and disease to make clinical decisions.)

 UpToDate taught me about the symptoms of post-traumatic stress disorder I was experiencing.
 I also learned about antidepressants, for what my plan might be should first-line treatment with traditional therapy fail.